Ian-Gabaraev/Bat-Sonar/transform/README.md

 Otherwise we will end up with amplitudes way too large - as the loop progresses, the dot products get bigger and bigger.

 Next step, compute the amplitudes.
 This is straightforward.
-First, get absolute values of \vec{dcn}, and then square it.
+First, get absolute values of $\vec{dcn}$, and then square it.

 $$
 \vec{A} = |\vec{dcn}| ^ 2